2018ik/2018ik.github.io/_wiki/paul.markdown

 ## Background

+Paul was uniquely prepared by the Lord through his background and experiences to reveal the church in a full way.

 In the 14 epistles of Paul we see the three words: ME, JESUS, VESSEL.

 ## History

 ### Conversion

 Paul's conversion is recorded three separate times in Acts.